Scholarships are a great alternative to student finance when it comes to funding your studies.

-This scholarship is not specifically just for EU students, but rather is a scholarship for anyone wishing to study-abroad for a semester or a few in the EU.
+This scholarship is not specifically just for EU students, but rather is a scholarship for anyone wishing to study abroad for a semester or a few in the EU.
 With Erasmus +, you can find the perfect exchange in almost 40 countries.
 This also applies if you want to volunteer abroad!
-A lot of universities are part of the Erasmus scheme which means that they provide support when students want to study abroad.
+A lot of universities are part of the Erasmus program which means that they provide support when students want to study abroad.
 Basically, if you take part in Erasmus +, you can apply for an Erasmus Scholarship.

-Moreover, you can be a student at any level, from Bachelor's to Master’s to a PhD.
+Moreover, you can be a student at any level, from Bachelor's to Masters to a PhD.

 In short, this scholarship is called the Erasmus Mundus Joint Master Degree (EMJMD) for Master's students from around the world.
 With this EU-funded scholarship, you must study in at least two of the countries involved for 12 to 24 months.
-This includes EU countries like Germany and Sweden and non-EU countries like Norway and Turkey.
+This includes EU countries (Germany, Sweden, etc) & non-EU countries (Norway, Turkey, etc).
 To apply for this scholarship, you have to have a Bachelor's degree at a recognized level.
-With this scholarship, your tuition fees, travel, and other costs can be covered for the wholeof your study programme.
+With this scholarship, your tuition fees, travel, and other costs can be covered for the whole of your study program.

 Basically, if you choose this scholarship, you'll get either a joint degree or multiple degrees.
-Two in one, guys!